t-wissmann/publistgen/README.md

-# publistgen -- generate publication lists
+# publistgen: generate static publication lists from bibtex files

-The `biblisttw.py` script generates html bibliography lists from bibtex-files.
+The `publistgen.py` script generates html bibliography lists from bibtex-files.
 It uses the python library [biblib](https://github.com/aclements/biblib) for parsing bib files.
 It is the only reliable bibtex parser I have used so far.